- > Should I install the iPadOS beta?

 If you previously tried out a beta version of iPadOS ahead of its full release, you should note that in order to get upcoming non-beta iPadOS releases you will need to remove the Apple configuration profile from your device.

 You can do this by going to Settings > General > Profile and selecting iPadOS Beta Software Profile, then choosing Delete Profile and entering your passcode to confirm the change.
 From now on you will receive official updates (rather than beta updates) as normal.

-If you change your mind later and want to downgrade to iOS 12.
-(Note that downgrading is really tricky, so we can't even guarantee that having the old version will mean you can revert to iOS 12.)
+Here's what to do if you change your mind later and want to try to downgrade to an older version of iPadOS or even iOS 12, which came before iPadOS 13.
+(Note, however, that downgrading is really tricky, so we can't guarantee you'll be able to revert.)

 - On your Mac open the Finder.